EliasAL2/EliasAL2.github.io/_pages/about.md

 segments or regions to simplify its representation and make it more meaningful and easier to analyze.
 The goal of segmentation is to divide an image into parts with similar attributes such as color, texture or intensity, while ensuring that each part corresponds to a meaningful object or region with the image.
 There are many different methods for performing image segmentation.
-LISA primarly utilizes a technique called Deep Learning, which uses raw inputs to learn hierarchical representations of data.
+LISA primarily utilizes a technique called Deep Learning, which uses raw inputs to learn hierarchical representations of data.
-These hierarchical representations enable deep learning models to learn complex patterns and relationships within data, making it highly effective for image recognition and with that segmentation.
+These hierarchical representations enable deep learning models to learn complex patterns and relationships within data, making it highly effective for image recognition and segmentation.

 Why is Image Segmantation important?
 ======